konsumer/node-pwngrid/README.md

 # pwngrid

-This is a node-module for interacting with [pwnagotchi's grid](https://pwnagotchi.ai/api/grid/) in nodejs.
+This is a node-module for interacting with [pwnagotchi's grid](https://pwnagotchi.ai/api/grid/).

 You can register a new device, check the status of the grid, and send & receive messages.